A look into our

-Common metabolic disorders such as coronary artery disease (CAD), type 2 diabetes (T2D), non-alcoholic fatty liver disease (NAFLD), and obesity represent top health concerns worldwide, with CAD and T2D among the top ten leading causes of death in western societies and obesity being the risk factor for CAD, T2D, and NAFLD.
-These diseases are not only highly interconnected but also linked to various other diseases such as neurodegenerative diseases and cancers.
+Common cardiometabolic disorders such as coronary artery disease (CAD), type 2 diabetes (T2D), non-alcoholic fatty liver disease (NAFLD), and obesity, and brain disorders such as Alzheimer’s disease (AD) and traumatic brain injury (TBI) represent top health concerns worldwide.
+These diseases are highly interconnected.
 We hypothesize that the complex interactions between genetic and environmental risk factors perturb specific gene networks which in turn induce variations in disease susceptibility and therapeutic response.
-Research in our lab employs integrative genomics and systems biology approaches that leverage various genome-wide multi-omics molecular datasets, such as genetic, transcriptional, epigenomic, proteomic, microbiomics, and relevant phenotypic data from human and rodent populations to identify causal molecular alterations ad the subsequently perturbed molecular networks that contribute to the development of metabolic diseases.
-We are also exploring the connection between metabolic disorders with neuroplasticity and brain disorders.
-The candidate causal components and networks identified will serve as the basis for therapeutic target and biomarkder discovery as well as for patient stratification with respect to clinical outcome or pharmacological response.
+Research in our lab employs integrative multiomics and systems biology approaches that leverage genetic, transcriptomic, epigenomic, proteomic, microbiomic, and phenotypic data from human and rodent populations to identify causal molecular networks that contribute to the development of complex diseases.
+We are also exploring the connection between cardiometabolic disorders with neuroplasticity and brain disorders.
+The candidate causal components and networks identified will serve as the basis for therapeutic target and biomarker discovery as well as for patient stratification with respect to clinical outcome or pharmacological response.

-We hypothesize that genes, rather than acting in isolation, are organized into well-structured scale-free networks.
+We hypothesize that genes, rather than acting in isolation, are organized into well-structured scale-free networks, in which central network genes or hubs play a more important role whereas peripheral genes play moderate to subtle roles.
 Common complex diseases/phenotypes conferred by genetic variations and environmental perturbations are mediated through specific parts of gene networks, termed subnetworks.
 Perturbation of a particular subnetwork may result in a specific disease or disease subtype and can be treated with a drug targeting the same subnetwork.

 Figure credit: Montgomery Blencowe.
 Citation: Yang X. Multi-tissue Multi-omics Systems Biology of Complex Diseases.
 Trends in Molecular Medicine, 26:718-728, 2020. [link]

-Multiple layers of tissue-specific genomic and epigenomic information such as DNA genotyping, mRNA expression, and DNA methylation as well as phenotypic data are first collected from human or mouse populations in which variations in disease phenotypes are demonstrated.
-We then apply multiple integrative genomics approaches such as causality testing, network modeling, and functional genomics to sort out the relationships between DNA variations, gene expression alterations, epigenomic changes, and phenotypic variations.
-Based on these relationships, we attempt to map the complex regulatory network structure underlying complex metabolic disorders.
+Multiple layers of tissue-specific genomic and epigenomic information such as DNA variants, mRNA or protein expression, DNA methylation, gut microbiome, and metabolites, as well as phenotypic data are first collected from human or mouse populations in which variations in disease phenotypes are demonstrated.
+We then apply multiple integrative multiomics approaches such as causality testing, network modeling, and functional genomics to sort out the relationships between DNA variations, gene expression/epigenomic/protein level/gut bacteria community/metabolite changes, and phenotypic variations.
+Based on these relationships, we attempt to map the complex regulatory network structure underlying complex diseases.

 Ongoing research directions